Landmark Admirals Row!

 Admirals Row Draft Environmental Assessment meeting – May 4 2011

-Public comment meeting to discuss the Draft Environmental Assessment for the title transfer of Admirals Row will be hosted by The Army National Guard at Brooklyn Borough Hall, 209 Joralemon Street, Brooklyn, NY 11209, Wednesday, 4 May 2011 from 5 – 8 pm.
+Public comment meeting to discuss the Draft Environmental Assessment for the title transfer of Admirals Row will be hosted by The Army National Guard at Brooklyn Borough Hall, patient 209 Joralemon Street, Brooklyn, NY 11209, Wednesday, 4 May 2011 from 5 – 8 pm.

 Public can view the Draft Enviromental Assessment from April 24 – May 10, 2011: